xaya/xaya_tutorials/Regtestnet.md

 As you can see from the above, you can mine new regtestnet blocks/CHI at will.
 However, unless you specifically mine new CHI, no more blocks will be mined.

 Depending upon your requirements, you may wish to create a small program that lets you mine new blocks in a controlled way, e.g. 1 block at a time, or perhaps spurts of 10 or more blocks at once, or perhaps on a timer at specific intervals, e.g. every 30 seconds.

+### Forcing Reorgs to Test Undo

+There are times when a blockchain undergoes a reorg.
+These situations are difficult to deal with, but that hard work is all done for you through the [libxayagame](https://github.com/xaya/libxayagame/) library.

+During the development of your game, you'll need to test your undo data, but this can't realistically be done on mainnet or testnet as you cannot predict when a reorg event will happen.
+Consequently, you must use regtestnet.

+You'll need the `invalidateblock` and `reconsiderblock` methods to do this.

+Your testing workflow will typically follow this pattern:

+1. Call the `invalidateblock` method
+2. Do some alternative moves in your game
+3. Call the `generatetoaddress` method to mine the move in step #2 onto the blockchain
+4. Possibly repeat steps #2 and #3 to get more moves into the blockchain
+5. Call the `reconsiderblock` method

+You can then see how your code handles that situation and react accordingly.

+The the `invalidateblock` and `reconsiderblock` methods take a blockhash as parameters.
+You can call them as shown below:

+	xaya-cli -regtest invalidateblock "12d102d12ddbe8fe0dabc03e9488efad481d87c0b084398307a7fb54592fb26c"
+	xaya-cli -regtest reconsiderblock "12d102d12ddbe8fe0dabc03e9488efad481d87c0b084398307a7fb54592fb26c"

+### Resetting Regtestnet

+To reset regtestnet, simply rename or delete the regtest folder in the data directory.

 ## Summary